 Football AFC East

-What is afc east in football?
+What is the AFC East in football?

 The division was created in 1960 as part of the American Football League.
 The Houston Oilers joined the Jets, Bills, and Boston Patriots as the founding members of the division.
 The Dolphins would join in 1966 and Houston left to join the AFC Central in 1970, the same year that the Baltimore Colts would join the AFC East.